-If you’re looking for a fun new way to color eggs this season, why not try this easy method for Mayonnaise Tie Dyed Easter Eggs?
+If you’re looking for a fun new way to color eggs this season, how about trying this easy method for Tie Dye Easter Eggs using Mayonnaise NOT Shaving Cream!

 Searching on, I found this second concept of dying Easter eggs in whipped cream (same theory, different ingredients) via Spend With Pennies where she claims it’s a “safer alternative” to shaving cream eggs.
 The look is very similar (which I love), but the thought of eggs and whipped cream made my palate cringe.

 Not wanting to give up on the idea, I scoured my cabinets and fridge looking for something that is thick enough to suspend the gel food coloring and sticks to the eggs while they cure (at least 30 minutes).
 You see where I’m going here, right?

 How many of you out there use mayonnaise in your egg salad, or when making deviled eggs?
 Pretty many I’d guess!
 So naturally, when I spied the jar in the fridge, I knew I was on to something good!

 Since mayonnaise already has an acid component (vinegar or lemon juice) as an ingredient, there is no need to add any additional vinegar as you do with most other egg dying techniques.

 Of course, since I was only experimenting when I made these, should you choose to stir a little vinegar (1/8 teaspoon) into the mayonnaise before dying your eggs, your completed egg colors may turn out to be a little truer than what I achieved.

 I’m not certain of this, but I’m putting the suggestion out there if you’d like to try it.

 As you’ll notice in my photos, my completed eggs primary color’s are sky blue, purple and pink.
 Very pretty, and very appropriate colors for Easter, but weird when you see that the actual gel food colors I used were also green, yellow, and orange.